 Most first-time authors want to find a literary agent as soon as they finish writing their debut.
-After all, now that you’ve written the best book you can, it deserves to be read — starting with that all-important agent who could be your key to success in the literary world.
+After all, now that you’ve completed a manuscript to the best of your ability, it deserves to be read — starting with that all-important agent who could be your key to accessing the world of traditional publishing.

 Are you ready for a literary agent?

 How to get a literary agent